Hodge-Newton filtration for $p$-divisible groups with ramified endomorphism structure: Introduction

 Here, $\HN(H[p],\iota)$ denotes the Harder-Narasimhan polygon of the $p$-torsion part of~$(H,\iota)$.
-This result is already contained implicitly in the proof of \cite[Theorem~5.4]{XS}, under the additional assumption that $z$ is a break point of the (renormalised) Harder-Narasimhan polygon of $(H[p^i],\iota)$, for some $i\ge1$.
-To obtain the more general statement, we combined the argument in loc.\ cit.\ with some methods from the algorithm in \cite[\S 3]{F2} (cf Remark~\ref{rmk-sub-pdv-prf}).\looseness=-1
+This result is already contained implicitly in the proof of \cite[Theorem~5.4]{XS}, although, as acknowledged to us by the author of loc.\ cit., the argument therein only works in the case that $z$ is a break point of the (renormalised) Harder-Narasimhan polygon of $(H[p^i],\iota)$, for some $i\ge1$.
+In order to fill this gap, we combined the argument in loc.\ cit.\ with some methods from the algorithm in \cite[\S 3]{F2} (cf.\ Remark~\ref{rmk-sub-pdv-prf}).

 \paragraph{Acknowledgements.} For the realisation of this article I am deeply grateful to Ulrich Görtz, who introduced me to the topic in object and played an inspiring role in addressing it.
 I would also like to thank Eva Viehmann, Laurent Fargues, Xu Shen, Jan Kohlhaase and Jochen Heinloth for helpful discussions and interesting comments.
+Finally, I wish to thank the anonymous referee for several suggestions that improved the exposition.

-This work coincides in large part with the author's PhD thesis, completed at the University of Duisburg-Essen (cf \cite{AM}); at the same time, it constitutes an important upgrade of the latter, bringing the original results to a bigger generality.
+This work coincides in large part with the author's PhD thesis, completed at the University of Duisburg-Essen (cf.\ \cite{AM}); at the same time, it constitutes an important upgrade of the latter, bringing the original results to a bigger generality.
 The author was partially funded by the SFB/TR 45 (Sonderforschungsbereich/Transregio 45, \emph{Periods, moduli spaces and arithmetic of algebraic varieties}) and the above-mentioned institution.
+During the revision of this article, the author was funded by the FMJH (Fondation Mathématique Jacques Hadamard), while staying at the Centre de Mathématiques Laurent Schwartz, École Polytechnique.